Battle of Pyongyang (1950): Battle

-At 11:02, Lieutenant Bell's F Company reached the 20 yd wide Mujin-ch'on River, a tributary of the Taedong River at the southern edge of Pyongyang.
+At 11:02, Bell's F Company reached the 20 yd wide Mujin-ch'on River, a tributary of the Taedong River at the southern edge of Pyongyang.
 KPA troops from behind a 20 ft embankment on the north side defended the highway bridge over it with three antitank guns.
 Bell's troops were delayed there for about half an hour until their mortar fire caused the KPA gun crews to abandon the antitank guns.
 Bell's F Company then crossed the Mujin-ch'on and entered the southwestern edge of Pyongyang.
 Bell received orders to turn west and seize certain factory buildings, the railroad bridges, and a bridgehead on the north bank of the Taedong.
 In about half an hour he reached the river's southern bank and found that only one span of each of the two railroad bridges (each 3-span) was intact.
 After a hasty examination of the eastern bridge, Bell decided that infantry could cross on one of its spans to an island in the river.
 Leaving some riflemen and the Engineer platoon at its southern end to guard the tanks which gave supporting fire, he led the rest of F Company across to the island and secured it by midafternoon.
 While F Company was crossing to the island, KPA on the north bank destroyed a section of the bridge still intact there.
-During the afternoon the 3rd Battalion, 5th Cavalry, crossed to the island and relieved F Company, which then moved back to the Pyongyang airfield on the south bank.
+During the afternoon the 3rd Battalion, 5th Cavalry, crossed to the island and relieved F Company, which then moved back to the airfield on the south bank.